hutaoshusband/pyautodump/README.md

 This tool uses the original `pyinstxtractor.py` script as its extraction engine.
 It supports all versions that `pyinstxtractor` does, including PyInstaller versions 2.0 through 6.x and beyond.

-The key difference is the automation layer built on top.
+The key difference is the automation layer built on top..

 ## Features